Pierre Webó

-Pierre Achille Webó Kouamo (born 20 January 1982), known as Pierre Webó, is a Cameroonian football manager and former professional player who played as a striker.
-He is the assistant manager of Turkish club İstanbul Başakşehir.
+Pierre Achille Webó Kouamo (born 20 January 1982) is a Cameroonian former professional footballer who played as a striker.

-He spent eight years of his career in La Liga, appearing in a combined 227 matches for Osasuna and Mallorca and scoring 47 goals (in Spain he also represented Leganés).
-He also competed professionally in Uruguay and Turkey.
+He spent eight years of his career in La Liga, totalling 227 matches for Osasuna and Mallorca and scoring 47 goals (in Spain he also represented Leganés).
+He also played in Uruguay and Turkey.

 A Cameroon international in the 2000s, Webó appeared with the country in two World Cups and as many Africa Cup of Nations.